 VLF is used in many applications, including mineral exploration, water exploration and more.

 In mineral exploration, VLF data are used to map geologic structure, including the apparent dip of fault zones and shear zones.
 The data can be interpreted to identify the dip of these structures for reliable drilling.
 Data are also used to identify conductive ground which might correspond to sulphide concentrations.
 A third application is to map overburden in preparation to drilling and further sampling.

 In groundwater exploration, VLF plays an important role.
 It can be used to detect conductive bodies of fluid – containing water – in bedrock or in the vicinity of fractures.
-Another use is for contaminant mapping – contaminants may have higher resistivity than surrounding fluids due to solid inclusions in the fluid.
+Another use is for contaminant mapping – contaminants often have lower resistivity than surrounding fluids.

 All of these features have electrical contrasts with surrounding rocks – tending to be more electrically conductive or resistive – and are reasonable targets.

 Depth of investigation is controlled by the electrical “skin depth” of the local geology.
-It varies from 40-60 meters in highly resistive soils to 4-5 meters in conductive soils.
-Conductive overburden also suppresses signals from deeper in the profile and can generate significant anomalies that are not of interest.
-VLF works best where rocks are resistive and overburden is minimal.
+It varies from shallow to in some cases > 100m depending upon the overall background resistivity of the subsurface.
+Typically 20-75 meters can be expected.
+Conductive overburden suppresses signals and depth penetration may be severely limited at times.
+VLF works best where rocks are resistive and overburden is minimal or is highly resistive.